RibeiroGroup/Tutorials/3_TavisCummings/instructions.md

 - $\omega_M = 1000$ $\text{cm}^{-1}$
 - $g = 2$ $\text{cm}^{-1}$

-Next, prepare plot the energy splitting as a function of the number of molecules $N$.
+Next, prepare a plot of the energy splitting as a function of the number of molecules $N$.
 For every value of $N$ you will need to

 1. Build your Hamiltonian using the function you created earlier.
 2. Diagonalize the matrix to get your eigenvalues.
 3. Analyze your eigenvalues to figure out what is the energy splitting due to light-matter coupling.

-You should go at lest up to $N=1000$.
-To reduce the cost of this step, you can use steps of 20 or 50 and use a scatter plot.
+You should go up to at lest $N=1000$.
+To reduce the cost, you can use steps of 20 or 50 for $N$ to produce a scatter plot.
 Also plot, in the same picture, the expected splitting from the analytical results (equation 5).

 ## Task 2

 > Goal: study how the energy of the polaritons change with detuning and compare it to the non-interacting limit.

-In this task, you will use a fixed number of molecules ($N = 100$) and compute the polariton energies as a function of the detuning, defined as
+In this task, you will use a fixed number of molecules $(N = 100)$ and compute the polariton energies as a function of the detuning, defined as

-$$ \delta = \omega_M - \omega_c$$
+$$\Large \delta = \omega_M - \omega_c$$

 Take values of $\delta$ in the range of -100 to 100 $\text{cm}^{-1}$ and plot the upper and lower polariton energies.
 Moreover, for reference, plot the non-interacting limit as two straight lines representing the energy of a single molecule and a single photon.
 For contrast, use difference styles for the polariton curves and the non-interacting lines.